MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 yarn install
 ```

-This will initialize your development environment with the required dependencies.
+This initializes your development environment with the required dependencies.

 ### 2. Set a custom icon